qiaoli116/aws-scripts/generate_aws_credentials/readme.md

 ## Prerequisites

 - AWS CLI: Ensure that the AWS CLI is installed and configured with the necessary credentials and region.
-You can install it by following the instructions in the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
+You can install it by following the instructions in the [AWS CLI User Guide]([https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)).

+- For generate_aws_credentials.sh
     - `jq`: The script relies on the `jq` command-line tool for processing JSON output.
 Make sure `jq` is installed on your system.
 You can install it using your system's package manager or refer to the [jq website](https://stedolan.github.io/jq/) for installation instructions.

+- For generate_aws_credentials.py
+    - Python 3 needs to be installed

 ## Usage